 That, and because shaving was something you just had to get over with each day.
-But along the years, you got tired of getting nicks and cuts and from spending so much on frequent shopping trips for disposable cartridges that you decided to splurge one-time and bought a safety razor.
+But along the years, getting nicks and cuts and spending so much on frequent shopping trips for disposable cartridges can be tiring.
+Therefore, it would be best to splurge one time and buy a safety razor instead.

 And so you decide to get a straight razor.

-Now, a straight razor, ain’t like a safety razor.
-It’s got a lot of parts, and straight razor purists always love to point out which part is essential to a perfect straight razor.
+Now, a straight razor is not like a safety razor.
+It has many parts, and straight razor purists always love to point out which part is essential to a perfect straight razor.

-If you’re planning to get a straight razor, choosing what kind of blade point would probably be the least of your concerns.
-Rather, you would be looking out for the type and size of the blade, the quality of the handle and all the other obvious stuff.
-That’s because that’s what the gatekeepers in those online shaving forums keep yammering about.
+Suppose you are planning to get a straight razor, choosing what kind of blade point would probably be the least of your concerns.
+Rather, you would be looking out for the type and size of the blade, the quality of the handle, and all the other obvious stuff.
+That is because it is what the gatekeepers in those online shaving forums keep yammering about.

-But we’re here to tell you that even the least obvious parts have an important function in making sure that you get the best shaving experience.
-It’s the lesson that got Sauron overthrown in the first place; he thought the Hobbits were just tiny, insignificant creatures until one brave hobbit managed to stick his One Ring into the Fire.
+We are here to tell you that even the least obvious parts have an important function in ensuring that you get the best shaving experience.
+It is the lesson that got Sauron overthrown in the first place; he thought the Hobbits were just tiny, insignificant creatures until one brave hobbit managed to stick his One Ring into the Fire.

-The geometry of a razor blade is measured along these factors: the shape of the blade’s point, the type of grinding used for the blade which makes it hollow or flat, and its width.
-Among these three, it's whether the blade has a hollow grind (meaning the sides are concave) or a flat grind (the sides are straight) that gets a lot of mileage in discussion forums.
-But then that’s because the two other factors tend to be dismissed as just aesthetic modifications.
+The geometry of a razor blade is measured along with these factors: the shape of the blade’s point, the type of grind used for the blade, which makes it hollow or flat, and its width.
+Among these three, what gets a lot of mileage in discussion forums is whether the blade has a hollow grind (meaning the sides are concave) or a flat grind (the sides are straight).
+But then that is because the two other factors tend to be dismissed as just aesthetic modifications.